bitspittle/bitspittle.dev/site/src/jsMain/resources/markdown/blog/2022/KotlinSite.md

 Anyone who has dabbled with Jetpack Compose is likely familiar with the `Modifier` class.
 It may seem as fundamental to Compose as the `@Composable` annotation is.

 However, it isn't!
-Compose for Web actually does not have a `Modifier` class.
+Compose HTML actually does not have a `Modifier` class.

 Instead, it uses an approach where all HTML tags are converted to `@Composable` function calls that take in something called an `AttrsScope`.